yokai-php/batch-src/docs/docs/bridges/doctrine-dbal.rst

 Write items using inserts in a SQL table
 ------------------------------------------------------------

-| The writer will insert every item in the same SQL table.
+| The writer will insert each item into the same SQL table.
-| It expect that items are associative arrays.
+| It expects that items are associative arrays.

 .. literalinclude:: doctrine-dbal/insert-writer.php
    :language: php